onyx-platform/onyx/doc/user-guide/functions.md

 #### Group By Key

-To group by a key in a segment, use `:onyx/group-by-key` in the catalog entry:
+To group by a key or a vector of keys in a segment, use `:onyx/group-by-key` in the catalog entry:

 ```clojure
 {:onyx/name :sum-balance